Hair dryer

-A hair dryer, hairdryer or blow dryer is an electromechanical device that blows ambient or hot air over damp hair to speed the evaporation of water to dry the hair.
-Blow dryers enable better control over the shape and style of hair, by accelerating and controlling the formation of temporary hydrogen bonds within each strand.
-These bonds are powerful (allowing stronger hair shaping than the sulfur bonds formed by permanent waving products) but are temporary and extremely vulnerable to humidity.
+A hair dryer (the handheld type also referred to as a blow dryer) is an electromechanical device that blows ambient air in hot or warm settings for styling or drying hair.
+Hair dryers enable better control over the shape and style of hair, by accelerating and controlling the formation of temporary hydrogen bonds within each strand.
+These bonds are powerful, but are temporary and extremely vulnerable to humidity.
 They disappear with a single washing of the hair.

-Hairstyles using blow dryers usually have volume and discipline, which can be further improved with styling products, hairbrushes, and combs during drying to add tension, hold and lift.

-Blow dryers were invented in the late 19th century.
-The first, stationary, model was created by Alexander F. Godefroy in his salon in France.
-The handheld, household hair dryer first appeared in 1920.
-Blow dryers are used in beauty salons by professional stylists and in the household by consumers.
+Hairstyles using hair dryers usually have volume and discipline, which can be further improved with styling products, hairbrushes, and combs during drying to add tension, hold and lift.
+Hair dryers were invented in the late 19th century.
+The first model was created in 1911 by Gabriel Kazanjian.
+Handheld, household hair dryers first appeared in 1920.
+Hair dryers are used in beauty salons by professional stylists, as well as by consumers at home.